 a few reasons why

 When we build our saunas, it is important to be conscious of the following:

 Heat up times: every cubic inch needs to heat up to “serving temp” before our saunas are ready to go.
 The bigger the sauna, the more time it’ll take to get ready, and the more energy/fuel is required to keep the sauna at optimal temp.

 How many sauna bathers: This trips up people all the time.
 Having a sauna party with 10 people?
-You don’t need a hot room to hold 10 people.
+You don’t need a hot room that holds 10 people.
 The best saunas are saunas where people are encouraged to cool down.
-Extensive, full cool downs make for a better sauna experience, and a better vibe with different folks rotating in and out of the hot room periodically.
+Extensive, full cool downs make for a better sauna experience, and a better vibe with different folks periodically rotating in and out of the hot room.
 Conversation flows like a good party, and thoughts flow like good poetry.

 Human scale: Unless building a private wellness resort, our saunas are minimalist structures of functionality.
-No frills.
-Minimal crap from style magazines and shopping malls.
+No frills needed.
+Minimal bric-a-brac from style magazines and shopping malls.